schoeberl/chisel-lab/lab2/README.md

 Look it up in Chapter 5 of the Chisel book and implement the Multiplexer.

-As multiplexing is such a fundamental operation, that Chisel provides provides a multiplexer component ```Mux```.
+As multiplexing is such a fundamental operation, that Chisel provides a multiplexer component ```Mux```.
 Implement you final version of a multiplexer by using the ```Mux``` component.